PartialVolume/shredos.x86_64/README.md

 ## Virtual Terminals
 ShredOS has three tty terminals, ALT-F1 (Where nwipe is initially launched), ALT-F2 (A virtual terminal), ALT-F3 (console log, login required which is root with no password).
+Typical use of a virtual terminal might be to run other disk related tools such as hdparm to remove hidden sectors or hexedit to display the contents of the disc as hexadecimal values.

+## A word about the MAC Book Pro
+Yes, ShredOS will boot on MAC Book Pros, however here's a few tips you may find useful.

+- Booting from USB.
+Power off then power on holding down the `alt` key.
+After a few seconds select EFI boot.
+- Due to the high resolution screens on a MAC Book Pro you may find the text displayed by nwipe and in the virtual terminals is very small.
+To enlarge the text follow the instructions [here](#nwipes-font-size-is-too-small-I-want-the-text-to-be-bigger).
+- How to switch between virtual terminals on a MAC.
+On a PC it's usually (but not always) ALT F1 (/dev/tty1 - nwipe), ALT F2 (/dev/tty2 or /dev/tty0 - terminal), ALT F3 (/dev/console - console).
+However on a MAC you switch virtual terminals as follows.
+FN+ALT F1 (/dev/tty1 - nwipe), FN+ALT F2 (/dev/tty2 or /dev/tty0 - terminal), FN+ALT F3 (/dev/console).

 ## How to make a persistent change to the terminal resolution